BreakTheMonolith/btm-DropwizardHealthChecks/btm-DropwizardHealthChecks-net/README.md

 ### Installation ###

-A Maven option is forthcoming.
+Maven users can find dependency information [here](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22guru.breakthemonolith%22%20AND%20a%3A%22btm-DropwizardHealthChecks-net%22).

 To install, simply include btm-DropwizardHealthChecks-net.jar and all parent dependencies described [here](../README.md).
 In addition, you need the following dependent libraries: